yiwenguo/Deep-Likelihood-Network/README.md

 ```
 python create_celeba_npz.py
 ```
-Files for training and test with SUN397 can be generated similarly.
+Files for training and test with SUN397 can be generated similarly, and the path to the .npz files should be passed to the argument `--data_path` of `train_*.py`.

 # Run experiments
 Some important arguments for our main script are: